Tasmanian Weeds Action Fund

 In 2018, the Tasmanian Government announced the creation of a new Weeds Action Fund of $5 million over five years commencing in 2018/19.
 Additional funding of $1,400,000 over two years was announced in the 2023/24 state budget.

-Stage 1 of the WAF was delivered by Biosecurity Tasmania (from mid-2018 to 2020), and Stage 2 (mid 2020-2025) has been delivered by NRM North for the Department of Natural Resources and Environment Tasmania (NRE Tas).
-Projects delivered in Stage 2 are due to conclude by June 2025.
+Stage 1 of the WAF was delivered by Biosecurity Tasmania (from mid-2018 to 2020), and Stage 2 (mid 2020-2025) was delivered by NRM North.
+Stage 3 is being delivered by the Department of Natural Resources and Environment Tasmania (NRE Tas) and commenced in 2025.
+Stage 3 will support targeted weed projects across two years, focusing on several priority weeds and weeds in priority regions.

 orange hawkweed 700x525.jpg